 The USC Program on Global Health & Human Rights and the World Health Organization developed a new methodology, published by PLOS ONE Dec.
 8, to determine the extent to which commonly used public health indicators capture human rights concerns.

 “Health practitioners, researchers and policymakers are looking for ways to ensure their work is sensitive to inequalities and that they are truly serving the people the intend to reach, and this is one of those ways,” said Sofia Gruskin, director of the Program on Global Health & Human Rights, and lead author of the study.

 Indicators are considered a vital component of any public health initiative—they provide guideposts to steer research and evaluate a program’s performance and impact in relation to its goals.

-This is the first effort to take existing indicators, prioritize those that reflect people’s experiences, and provide a method of analysis to ensure that human rights are considered and people’s voices are heard in how decisions are made regarding what services will be strengthened or prioritized,” said study co-author Laura Ferguson, assistant professor of preventive medicine.
+“This is the first effort to identify indicators, select the ones that reflect people’s experiences, and provide a rigorous method of analysis to ensure that human rights are considered and people’s voices are heard when decisions are made regarding what services will be strengthened or prioritized,” said study co-author Laura Ferguson, assistant professor of preventive medicine.